-A spectrum of pure to sexual reigns in how we categorise renaissance art pieces.
+A continuum from the pure and idealistic to the impure and animalistic reigns in how we categorise renaissance art pieces.
 This misrepresents the more nuanced sexuality in art which renaissance artists valued.
-Yet this representation is far from wholly misguided; Florentine intellectuals and patrons endorsed the spectrum themselves.
-Unlike the always right customer and major reproducer of today, in Renaissance Italy the patron, the philosopher, and the artist were in creative dialogue.
+Yet this continuum representation is far from wholly misguided; Florentine intellectuals and patrons endorsed the spectrum themselves.
+In lieu of the always right customer and major reproducer of today, in Renaissance Italy the patron, the philosopher, and the artist were in creative dialogue.

 Some Renaissance art was pornographic, some erotic, and some spiritual – yet all were sexual.
 Sexual by their renovated Plato’s definition.
 The theory for Renaissance art is analogous to the movement from evolutionary self-interest to the societal good; away from pleasure and gratification to good actions and worthy virtues symbolised in each work.
 Art for them functioned to pleasure, regulate and edify.
-To take beholders from animal impulses, to human reason. to God loving harmony.
-Current fashion replaces God with consensus, however the striving for ideals remains.
-Galleries and museums would not be at their most frequented nor funded, if not, despite the confusion of audiences who often ask ‘what does it mean?’.
+To take beholders from animal impulses, to human reason.
+To God loving harmony.
+Current fashion replaces God with consensus, however, the striving for ideals remains.
+Galleries and museums would not be at their most frequented nor funded, if that were false, despite the confusion of audiences who often ask ‘what does it mean?’.